Exploiting Degeneracy in Belief Propagation Decoding of Quantum Codes

 \subsection{Toric codes}

 Now we give the decoding performance for $[[L^2,2,L]]$ toric codes with even $L$.
 An example of the toric code lattice is shown in Fig.~\ref{fig:lattice}\,(b).
-Note that a toric code has every stabilizer generator associated with four qubits, and every qubit involved in four stabilizer measurements, so the corresponding check matrix is completely symmetric.
+Note that a toric code has every stabilizer generator associated with four qubits, and every qubit involved in four stabilizer measurements.
+Thus the corresponding Tanner graph is regular, and every qubit is equally-protected.
 This makes the toric code more suitable to have the same $\alpha$ for all the edges.

 Figure~\ref{fig:toric_75} provides the simulation results of the toric codes with various distances.
-Due to the symmetry of the check matrix, the performance of each toric code is generally better than the surface code of comparable size in Fig.~\ref{fig:surf_65}.
+Since every qubit is equally-protected, the performance of each toric code is generally better than the surface code of comparable size in Fig.~\ref{fig:surf_65}.
 Note that the performance curve of BP has no fluctuation with or without fixed initialization.

 Our simulations suggest to use $\alpha=0.75$ in \ourBP for better performance, which is larger than $\alpha = 0.65$ used for surface codes (Fig.~\ref{fig:surf_65}).
-Since a toric code has a fixed row-weight $4$, which is larger than the mean row-weight (between 2 and 4) of a surface code, this agrees to the observation in Fig.~\ref{fig:gmn_inv} that a code with a larger row-weight should choose a larger $\alpha$.
+This agrees with the observation in Fig.~\ref{fig:gmn_inv} that a code with larger row-weight should choose larger $\alpha$, since a toric code has fixed row-weight $4$, which is larger than the mean row-weight (between 2 and 4) of a surface code.

-Similar to Fig.~\ref{fig:surf_65}, there is the phenomenon of performance saturation when $L$ gets larger.
-This can be improved by MBP$_4(\alpha^*)$ using Algorithm~\ref{alg:AMBP} with $\{\alpha_i\}_{i=1}^l = \{1.0, 0.99, \dots, 0.5\}$.
-We show this by $L=18$ with $\alpha^*$ selected during decoding, and the decoder corrects most errors within $4\times$BDD correction radius.
-This is better than a comparable case ``$L=17$ with $\alpha^*$ selected'' in Fig.~\ref{fig:surf_65}, where roughly $3\times$BDD performance is achieved.
+Similar to Fig.~\ref{fig:surf_65}, the performance of MBP$_4$ saturates when $L$ gets larger.
+This can be improved by AMBP$_4$ with $\alpha^* \in \{1.0, 0.99, \dots, 0.5\}$.
+We show a case ``$L=18$,~AMBP$_4$'' and several BDD curves in Fig.~\ref{fig:toric_75}.
+As can be seen, AMBP$_4$ can correct most errors within $4\times$BDD correction radius in this case.
+This is better than a comparable case ``$L$=17,~AMBP$_4$'' in Fig.~\ref{fig:surf_65}, which achieves roughly $3\times$BDD.